LIFE IS SIMPLE. EAT. DRINK.

 WELCOME TO THE HOME OF EMASS SENIOR SOFTBALL.

 EMASS is a Massachusetts Not-For Profit Corporation originally created in 1995 and incorporated in 2008.
-EMASS is managed and administered by a Board of Directors all of whom are volunteers serving without compensation.
-We have approximately 350 Members (men and women) ages 55 to 80+, who continue to love to play organized softball from early Spring until the snow begins to fly in the Fall in an organized, competitive and safe environment.
+EMASS is managed and administered by an all-volunteer Board of Directors.
+We have approximately 350 Members (men and women) ages 55 to 80+, who continue to love to play organized softball from early Spring until the snow begins to fly in the Fall in an organized, competitive, and safe environment.
 EMASS offers multiple divisions of play for players of all skill levels.

 Please explore our website and feel free to contact us for further information.

 As they have in the past, Frozen Ropes Natick is offering custom classes for EMASS members.
 They will hold Open Houses on Tuesday, December 16th and Friday, December 19th, 1:00pm-2:30pm, to give EMASS players the opportunity to learn more about the program.
 There is no charge for the Open Houses.

 Beginning in February Frozen Ropes will offer a series of classes consisting of 8 Tuesday sessions.
 Each session will build off the previous week with new instructional focuses.
 If the Tuesday class fills to capacity, a second series of classes will be added on Fridays.
 The cost for the series of classes is $140.